-Each internship student should submit his or her weekly journal every week.
+Each internship student should submit his or her journal every week.
+For this weekly meeting, students must keep a daily journal and submit it weekly.
 The student must attend a weekly internship meeting and present his or her progress at the meeting.
 At the end of the internship, every internship student should submit the internship final report and present it to the public.